-Playing actively outdoors can be beneficial to your little one.
+Playing actively outdoors can be beneficial to your child.
 It increases flexibility, fine and gross motor skills, and is related to the development of a wide variety of physical skills.
-But sometimes, getting your little one to explore can be a challenge on its own.
+But sometimes, getting your child to explore can be a challenge on its own.
 Here are some ways to encourage your child to go outside and have fun!

 Take the indoors out!

 Encourage them to have play time outside by taking their favourite toys out into the sunlight!
 Whether its their favourite stuffed toy, building block or playdough, being outdoors can help inspire and stretch their creativity even more!

 Spend time together outdoors as a family